Ersanio/snes-assembly-book/docs/math/shift.md

 ROL A              ; A = %0000 0001 | C = 0
                    ; A is now $01
 ```
-As you can see, bit 7 wrapped all the way around to bit 0, basically 'rotating' the bits without losing any information.
+As you can see, bit 7 wrapped all the way around to bit 0, basically "rotating" the bits without losing any information.

 ```
 CLC                ; C = 0